abbouformations/react-crud-example-axios-jwt/README.md

-1. UC n°1 : Login withn the agentguichet account :
+1. UC n°1 : Log in withn the agentguichet account :

    - At the backend layer, the agentguichet user has the ROLE_AGENT_GUICHET role.